 The Balance is a gorgeous, lightweight, and adjustable paddle from Bending Branches.
 The blade is made of beautiful basswoods and red alder, and it features a pure carbon shaft.
-The perfect balance of beauty, comfort, and function, this paddle is a joy to pull through the water.
+The perfect balance of beauty, comfort, and function; this paddle is a joy to pull through the water.
 Quality craftsmanship and attention to detail shine through in this piece of functional art.
 It's a sturdy paddle crafted in Northwestern Wisconsin.
-Its solid wooden handle and wooden blade make it heavier than the lightest-weight paddles we tested, but it's also a little more affordable than the uber-light, all carbon Werner Trance.
+Its solid wooden handle and wooden blade make it heavier than the lightest-weight paddles we tested, but it's also a little more affordable than the uber-light, all carbon models.
+If you place the most value on appearance when it comes to SUP paddles, then the Balance is your best bet.

 Bending Branches Balance Review